 OverviewThe ridge between Little Bear and Blanca peak is definitely a classic.
-At a mile and a half as the crow flies on foot it feels at least that much due to the elevation losses and gains.
+At a mile and a half as the crow flies, it feels at least that much on foot due to the elevation losses and gains.

 The climbing is not technical nor is it difficult.
 That being said, the ridge is intimidating because it undulates back and forth, up and down and there is loose rock waiting to be stepped on, broken off and set airborne with very little encouragement.